 79% of smartphone users have made a purchase online using their mobile device in the last 6 months.

-The retail apocalypse is a known phenomenon caused by the rapid expansion of the eCommerce industry, which records up to over 1200 physical stores closure in North America alone in the previous year and the number is expected to reach up to 12.000 stores in 2020.
+The retail apocalypse is a known phenomenon caused by the rapid expansion of the eCommerce industry, which records up to over 9,300 physical stores closure in North America alone in 2019, and nearly 850 stores are set to shut by the end of 2023.

 Advantages of mobile-first eCommerce